jrburke/module/docs/design-background/locations-config.md

 }
 ```

-Is it possible to remove thee need for the fileExtension argument, and allow the caller to add it as they see fit?
+Is it possible to remove the need for the fileExtension argument, and allow the caller to add it as they see fit?
 To support design point 2, there needs to be a way to support it via a one method override.
 Otherwise, the caller of locate -- the default module system that would want to append '.js' and individual loader plugins -- would need to be informed somehow of the overrided.
 This would be more complicated than this signature change to `locate`.

 fileExtension is optional, and if it is not a string, then it is not appended.
 This allows `locate` to be used to find the directory location of a module ID prefix.

+### cache expiry

+If want to cache bust, override locate: hook, call the main one then append what you want.